OmniSharp/omnisharp-vim/README.md

 To use the "Find implementations / derived types" function, add the following mapping :-

 	nmap fi : call FindImplementations()<cr>

+To use the "Find Usages" function, add the following mapping :-

+	nmap fu : call FindUsages()<cr>

 You'll also probably want to "set hidden" if it's not already set, otherwise Vim will ask you to save the current buffer when you try and navigate to a new one.